Skip to main content

 If you ever feel unsafe or need help, you can always talk to a Safety Protection Officer or any staff member you trust.
 We are here to help you.

 Storms can occur anytime, though they’re most common from October to April.
 Severe storms may bring heavy rain, strong winds, hail, thunder, and lightning, causing flash floods, property damage, fallen trees, and power outages.
-Stay safe by staying indoors and listen to updates if you are outside, seek shelter.
+Stay safe by staying indoors and listen to updates.
+If you are outside, seek shelter.

-Australia has many native animals - never touch or feed them as they can injure you Stay well back from wildlife, including snakes, crocodiles, dingoes, cassowaries, wild pigs and injured animals.
+Australia has many native animals – never touch or feed them as they can injure you.
+Stay well back from wildlife, including snakes, crocodiles, dingoes, cassowaries, wild pigs and injured animals.
 Avoid marine stingers and crocodile habitats in tropical waters.
 Most insects aren’t harmful, but we recommend wearing insect repellent and avoid touching them to prevent bites or stings.

-It is the schools preference that international students live in the on-campus boarding accommodation – this will be organised as part of the enrolment process – and on arrival in Townsville, you will go directly from the airport to the boarding house.
+It is the schools preference that international students live in the on-campus boarding accommodation – this will be organised as part of the enrolment process –and on arrival in Townsville, you will go directly from the airport to the boarding house.

 In this case, it is important that you arrange your travel so that you arrive in Townsville after 12pm on the designated Boarders’ Travel Day, as the boarding staff are not available before this time.
 Once you have moved into the boarding house, staff and students will be assigned to assist you to settle in and prepare for the start of your studies.

-If you are staying off-campus with family or in a school-arranged homestay, you will be met at the airport by them, and will go directly to their home.
+If you are staying off-campus with family or in a schoolarranged homestay, you will be met at the airport by them, and will go directly to their home.
 Soon after arrival, you should call the School to make arrangements for orientation.

 Facilities